 There are two categories of doctoral students, full-time and part-time.
-At present, School of Business offers only a part-time PhD programme.
+An applicant must choose, at the time of admission, the category in which he or she wishes to be admitted.

 A full-time doctoral student is primarily focused on carrying out at the University all course-work, research, and other doctoral requirements.
 The student may be employed on a research project that has his or her Thesis Advisor (see section 2.2) as PI/Co-PI, but the research project and doctoral research should have substantial overlap.